 just right/too hard

-(If you'd like a copy of this student feedback survey, please send an email to firstname.lastname@example.org and I will send you one!)
+(If you'd like a copy of this student feedback survey, click on the link below)

 6. Share ideas with colleagues and collaborate